 - Consider scrubbing version markers for web app components (particularly WordPress Core, plugins and themes).
 Please see this article for more information on hiding the version of WordPress Core.

-Predatech offers a range of security testing services, including penetration testing.
+Predatech is a cyber security consultancy that offers a range of services including CREST accredited penetration testing and Cyber Essentials/Cyber Essentials Plus assessments.
+What makes us different?
+We combine expert cyber security with great customer service and value for money.
 If you’d like to discuss the security of your WordPress web application, please contact us today and book a free consultation.